tgc-bot/FourAcesContracts/Membership.md

     6. This request MUST be answered to within 5 (five) working days of the request initially being sent.

-    7. The request MAY be rejected, but only for:
+    7. The request MAY be rejected, but only:

-        5. Reasons as outlined as per the Freedom of Information Act\[1\]
+        5. For reasons as outlined as per the Freedom of Information Act\[1\]

+        6. Because the request is requesting information irrelevant to the Casino, its operations, its commands, or its Discord® server.

-        6. In the case of cost-related exemptions, or other exemptions that would not make sense given the scale of the Casino, such exemption limits or requirements are to be reduced to a reasonable limit.
+        7. In the case of cost-related exemptions, or other exemptions that would not make sense given the scale of the Casino, such exemption limits or requirements are to be reduced to a reasonable limit.

     8. The request MAY be redacted, but only information that is:

-        7. Not relevant to the request;
+        8. Not relevant to the request;

-        8. Outside the scope of the request;
+        9. Outside the scope of the request;

-        9. Otherwise private; or

-        10. Not from the person themselves
+        10. Not from the person themselves; or

+        11. Otherwise sensitive in nature (including irrelevant bot-related logs)

     9. Any member MAY request an FOI request for any logs, but redactions will apply as per above.